ZhgChg.Li

 class PullToDismissInteractive: UIPercentDrivenInteractiveTransition {

-//UIView to add gesture control interaction
+// The UIView to add gesture control for interaction

 private var interactiveView: UIView!